OCA/server-tools/auth_track_and_prevent_brut_force/README.rst

 Admin user have the possibility to unblock a banned IP.

-This module realize a call to a web API (http://ip-api.com) to try to have extra informations about remote IP.
+This module realizes a call to a web API (http://ip-api.com) to try to have extra informations about remote IP.

 Note and Warning